High court sides with history society’s access to earthworks – KION546

 Associated Press

 COLUMBUS, Ohio (AP) — The Ohio Supreme Court has ruled in favor of state efforts to control public access to a set of ancient ceremonial and burial earthworks built by American Indians.
 At issue before the court were the 2,000-year-old Octagon Earthworks in Newark in central Ohio.
-The Ohio History Connection, the state’s nonprofit historical society, owns the earthworks but has long leased them to a country club, where members golf alongside the mounds but access to the public is limited.
+The Ohio History Connection, the state’s nonprofit historical society, owns the earthworks but has long leased them to a country club.
 The historical society sought to reclaim its lease on the property, create a park and improve public access.
 The court ruled in the historical society’s favor Wednesday.